 If Spirulina is so successful today, it is because of its exceptional nutritional properties!

 Spirulina, stronger than Popeye’s spinach

-Natural and easy to produce, 100 grams of spirulina contain 63 grams of proteins against 22 grams for chicken and 13 grams for the same quantity of egg.
-It is nutritionally complete.
-Besides having the highest rate of proteins of any food, it is also very rich in polyunsaturated fatty acids (aka the good fatty acids), in vitamins such as B1, B6 and B12 and also in iron.
+Natural and easy to produce, 100 grams of Spirulina contains 63 g of protein compared to 22 g for chicken and 13 g for the same amount of egg.
+It is a complete food.
+In addition to having the highest protein content of all foods, it is also very rich in polyunsaturated fatty acids (aka good fatty acids), vitamins such as B1, B6, and B12, but also in iron.

-Spirulina is recommended to fill nutritional deficiencies such as anemia (du to its iron content), for sportsmen to recover after a physical activity and the synthesis of red cells (vitamins B6 and B12) or only to be in shape daily!
+Spirulina is recommended for various deficiencies such as anaemia (due to its iron content), for sportsmen and women for recovery after exercise, and the synthesis of red blood cells (vitamins B6 and B12), or simply to be in good shape every day!